AdBol05/MorphClock/README.md

 # MorphClock
-HariFun Morphing Clock with random display colour button
+HariFun Morphing Clock with button to change display colour to random

 # Dependencies: